nasuni-labs/nasuni-dashboards/README.md

     `Loaded: loaded (/usr/lib/systemd/system/firewalld.service; enabled; vendor pr`</br>
     `Active: active (running) since Mon 2021-12-18 16:05:15 CET; 50min ago`</br>
     `Docs: man:firewalld(1)`

+    If the firewall is not running:

+    `Unit firewalld.service could not be found.`

     Configure the firewall for InfluxDB (only required if the firewall was running) and reload the firewall configuration: